datasette/datasette-acl/README.md

 You may wish to define permission rules against groups of actors based on their actor attributes, without needing to manually add those actors to a group.
 This can be achieved by defining a dynamic group in the `datasette-acl` configuration.

 Dynamic groups are defined in terms of [allow blocks](https://docs.datasette.io/en/stable/authentication.html#defining-permissions-with-allow-blocks).
-The following configuration defines two dynamic groups - one called `admin` that contains all users with `"is_admin": true` in their attributes, and another called `sales` that explicitly lists the users with `"sales"` as one of the values in their `department` array.
+The following configuration defines two dynamic groups - one called `admin` that contains all users with `"is_admin": true` in their attributes, and another called `sales` that explicitly includes users with `"sales"` as one of the values in their `departments` array.

 ```yaml
 plugins: